JoelStansbury/ipypdf/README.md

 ## Usage
 ipypdf is build for jupyter lab but should also work in jupyter notebooks.
-`jupyterlab>=3` is a requirement, so it should be included during the installation.

 1. Launch jupyter lab with `jupyter lab`
 ```python